 “There is no effective, independent monitoring of the cull contractors,” explained Barritt, adding that shooting badgers has been condemned as inhumane by the British Veterinary Association.

-Animal welfare organizations have also raised concerns over the trapping of badgers for up to 12 hours in cages during the heat wave in Gloucestershire and Somerset, under existing supplementary cull licenses which have been in operation since June.
+Animal welfare organisations have also raised concerns over the trapping of badgers for up to 12 hours in cages during the heat wave in Gloucestershire and Somerset, under existing supplementary cull licences which have been in operation since June.

 “We are shocked by the Defra announcement, but we won’t stop the fight,” said Barritt.
 Together with our coalition partners, we will continue to reject the badger cull as unsound, unscientific and unacceptable.”